josuegaleas/jvim/README.md

 Installation
 ------------
-I highly recommend having the latest version of Vim installed to ensure that everything functions properly.
+I highly recommend having the latest version of Vim installed to ensure that everything functions properly, as some plugins require later version of Vim.
+I also recommend having a font that can support powerline symbols.
+I personally use [Hack](https://github.com/chrissimpkins/Hack) which comes with powerline symbols, but you can also use pre-patched fonts from [here](https://github.com/powerline/fonts).

 ### For Linux/OS X users:
 **Backup** your `.vim` folder and `.vimrc` file.
 (I am **not** responsible for any data loss.)
 ```